-The Board of Directors meets regularly to review reports by the Manager on the performance of the Company and the Residential Income Fund L.P. (the "Partnership"), which owns the assets from which the Company currently derives its sole source of revenue.
-In addition to the general supervision of the Manager, the Board performs the following functions either directly or through its appointed committees:
+The Board of Directors meets regularly to review reports by management on the performance of the Company and its subsidiaries.
+In addition to the general oversight of management, the Board performs the following functions either directly or through its appointed committees:

-- a) Strategic Planning overseeing the strategic planning process for the Company together with the Manager and reviewing, approving and monitoring the strategic plan for the Company and the Partnership, including fundamental financial and business strategies and objectives; - b) Risk Management assessing the major risks facing the Company and reviewing, approving and monitoring the manner of managing those risks; - c) Manager monitoring the performance of the Manager on behalf of the Company and the Partnership with reference to the Management Services Agreement among the Company, the Manager, the Partnership, its general partner and others; - d) Operational Review reviewing the operations of the Company including, without limitation, changes in the Company's network and criteria used to evaluate new franchises; and - e) Maintaining Integrity reviewing and monitoring the controls and procedures within the Company to maintain its integrity, including its disclosure controls and procedures, its internal controls and procedures for financial reporting and compliance with its code of ethics.
+- a) Strategic Planning overseeing the strategic planning process for the Company together with management and reviewing, approving and monitoring the strategic plan for the Company, including fundamental financial and business strategies and objectives; - b) Risk Management assessing the major risks facing the Company and reviewing, approving and monitoring the manner of managing those risks; - c) Human Resources overseeing the Company's human resources strategy, including talent and total rewards and alignment with the Company's strategy, risk management and controls.
+The Board will review and approve: - a. succession planning, compensation and performance evaluation of the Chief Executive Officer against annual goals and other measures; - b. review and approval of succession planning, and performance evaluation of certain other senior management on recommendation of the Chief Financial Officer; and - c. the removal or replacement of the Chief Executive Officer, if appropriate. - d) Operational Oversight reviewing the operations of the Company including, without limitation, changes in the Company's franchise network and its wholly owned brokerage operations and criteria used to evaluate new franchises and other growth initiatives; and - e) Maintaining Integrity reviewing and monitoring the controls and procedures within the Company to maintain its integrity, including its disclosure controls and procedures, its internal controls and procedures for financial reporting and compliance with its code of ethics.